florianneukirchen/qgis_adjust_style/README.md

 Choose the font family to be replace and select a new font family.

 #### Save and Load Styles
 These buttons provide a quick way to save the styles of all (or all selected) layers.
 You only need to select a folder.
 The filename of the QML files corresponds to the layer name (with bad characters replaced by underscore).
 If there are several layers of the same name, you will get several files with an index value appended.

+Should even work to save the styles of one project and load them in another one if the layer names match.

 ## Known Bugs / Limitations
 - Raster layers are not changed